Ready to travel? Click here to plan your next trip!

 Where to Stay Near Diamond Beach Iceland

-Outside of Vik itself (which is over two hours from Diamond Beach, although it looks close on the map), there aren’t a lot of excellent Iceland South Coast hotels.
+Outside of Vik itself (which is over two hours from Diamond Beach, although it looks much closer on the map), there aren’t a lot of excellent Iceland South Coast hotels.
 In fact, as is the case for much of rural Iceland, the majority of accommodations you find here are guesthouse and B&B type places, including Reynivellir and Hali Country Hotel, where I have personally stayed.

 An alternative to Diamond Beach accommodation, if you don’t mind driving a couple of hours each way, would be to stay in Vik, where spots like Hotel Kría and Guesthouse Carina offer comfortable stays, if not completely chic ones.
 Keep in mind that if you visit in winter, staying here might preclude you from seeing the aurora (if cloudy skies don’t).